Jack Elliott Myers: Early career

-In 1968 Jack Myers married his first wife, Nancy Leppert, and a year later they had their first son.
+In 1967, Jack Myers married his first wife, Nancy Leppert, and a year later they had their first son, Benjamin.
 Myers earned his Bachelor of Arts degree in English literature from the University of Massachusetts Amherst in 1970.
-After finishing his degree, he moved his family to Iowa where he was accepted into the famed Iowa Writers' Workshop.
+After finishing his degree, he moved his family to Iowa City, Iowa where he was accepted into the famed Iowa Writers' Workshop at the University of Iowa.
+His second son, Seth was born in 1972 while Myers was in Iowa.
 He became friends with his professor, Dick Hugo, whom he later honored with the Festschrift, A Trout in the Milk: A Composite Portrait of Richard Hugo, in 1980.

-His second son was born in Iowa in 1972.

 Later career

 After obtaining his Master of Fine Arts in Poetry Writing, Myers moved his family to Dallas in 1975 when he was hired as an assistant professor of English at Southern Methodist University.

 In 1981 Myers became a "Field Faculty" member of Vermont College, and in June of that year married his second wife, Willa Robins.
-This union produced two children.
+This union produced two children, Jacob and Jessica.

 In 1981 he also became the Program Chair of SMU's English Department and served on many committees.
 During this time he wrote hundreds of poems; edited anthologies; and published The Longman Dictionary of Poetic Terms, a chapbook, and two collections of poetry.
 One of these, As Long As You're Happy, won the 1985 National Poetry Series (selected by Nobel laureate Seamus Heaney).

 In 1993, Myers met his third wife, Thea Temple, at an AWP conference in Norfolk, Virginia.
 They were married six months later.
 This union led to a literary partnership and the most productive period of Myers' life, including the founding of the non-profit literary center, The Writer's Garret in Dallas.